llecaroz/JOCheckboxTreeTable/README.md

 The Checkboxtree class is used in the Sun JTreeTable modified class for enabling Tree tables with checkboxes in the tree part.

+A full example can be found under src/main/java/name/lecaroz/java/swing/sun/examples/JOCheckboxTreeTableExample.java This example implements:
+- TreeNodeObject for custom rendering on each nodes
+- TreeTableModel for providing data to be displayed
+- DependenciesModel for declaring dependencies between nodes in PropagatePreservingCheckDependenciesTreeCheckingMode

 Bug corrections
 ===============
 - Painting problems when clicking on the expanding/collapsing column on the Checkboxtree